moromichele/Chess-C-with-VS-CPU-mode/README.md

 # Chess-C-with-VS-CPU-mode

 Project for an university course.

-Made in 2018
+Console based chess game made in 2018

 Language: italian

-How to play: game is displayed on the console
-Menu: 1 for new game with two players
+Menu: press 1 for new game with two players
-      2 for new game against computer
+      press 2 for new game against computer press 3 for the rules
-      3 rules
-      4 exit
+      press 4 to exit
-Gameplay: select which piece to move by typing the coordinates, then where to move it
+Gameplay: select which piece to move by typing its coordinates, then type the coordinates of the spot you want to move it to